-August 2019

-TBRSC was formed February 12, 1994 after a year of meetings held by the Regional Formation Committee.
-The Purpose of the TBRSC is simply to help unite and assist member Areas in fulfilling our primary purpose.
+The Tejas Bluebonnet Regional Service Committee was formed February 12, 1994 to simply help unite and assist member Areas in fulfilling our primary purpose.
 Hopefully we will always remain simple and avoid the perplexity of politics and financial debates.
+This region is a member of the Southern Zonal Forum and a participant in the World Service Conference.

-Policy should never conflict with the principles of the Twelve Traditions of Narcotics Anonymous or the Twelve Concepts of Service.
+Policy should always be guided by the principles of the Twelve Traditions of Narcotics Anonymous and the Twelve Concepts of Service.

-Adopted: 5/11/1996

-Remembering who we serve to avoid the pitfalls our predecessors had to face.

-In 2002, the World Service Conference completed its transition to a 2 year Conference Cycle.
-Much of the business conducted by the WSC is now discussion and consensus based in nature.

-These TBRNA Policy guidelines reflect the changes we have made since 1995, as we have moved from the old structure to the new 2 year Conference Cycle structure.

-TBR’s Policy Document will be updated after each RSC if needed and emailed to all TBR trusted servants.
+This policy will be updated after each Regional Service Conference (RSC), if needed, and emailed to all Tejas Bluebonnet Regional trusted servants.
 A Policy Change Log will document policy changes made during the year.
 A Motion/Decision Log will also be kept at each RSC.

 TBRSC MEETINGS--------------------------------Page 4